eitancohen77/Figma-HTML-CSS-converter/README.md

 `node server.js`

-This will run on localhost:3000
+This will run on localhost:3000.
+Over here you can see the output file.

 ## How it Works
 Keep in mind, my token has exceede its usage and I can't apply for new ones, so as regards to the server asking the user for the id, it's all done based on theory alone.
 I wasn't able to test.
 Because of this I also used fake mockData in order to mimic how an identical API call would send back data.
 ### Server